13rac1/scfbuild/README.md

 ## Other Tools
 `scfbuild` softens the learning curve for font creation, but cannot replace more advanced tools.
-Here are some starting points if you need more features, but none of them support SVGinOT at this time:
+Here are some starting points if you need more features:

 * http://fontforge.github.io/en-US/
 * https://github.com/adobe-type-tools/afdko